-Resource Description Librarian (Unique Materials & Formats)
+Resource Description Librarian

-The University of Houston Libraries seeks a Resources Description Librarian with expertise in original and complex adaptive cataloging of unique materials and formats.
-The position offers the opportunity to contribute to projects that will ensure efficient intellectual access, discoverability, and accessibility of UH Libraries collections.
+The University of Houston Libraries seeks a Resource Description Librarian with expertise in original and complex copy cataloging of resources in a variety of formats.
+The position offers the opportunity to contribute to projects that will ensure access, discoverability, and accessibility of UH Libraries collections.

 The Resource Description Librarian is a librarian position.
 Librarians hold academic rank pursuant to the University of Houston Librarians’ Bylaws Document.
 They are expected to develop a record of service, scholarship, and professional development.
 The UH Libraries support the ongoing professional development of librarians, and our goal is to recruit librarians committed to continuous learning.

 - Familiarity with Resource Description and Access (RDA), Machine Readable Cataloging (MARC), Library of Congress Classification (LCC), and Functional Requirements for Bibliographic Records (FRBR)

 - Familiarity with any integrated library systems such as Ex Libris Voyager, Alma, or III Sierra